 we checked out the waiting room located right by lane #70.

-modern, cozy-looking waiting room.
+a very modern, comfortable waiting room.
 Seats, snacks, public phones,

 Horseshoe Bay Ferry Terminal Waiting Room Photo BC Canada

-Bay, their heading, speed, and estimated arrival time.
-On the TV map
+Horseshoe Bay, their heading, speed, and estimated arrival time.
+On the

-Horseshoe Bay is where Queen of Cowichan is located, Bowen Island is
+Horseshoe Bay is where the Queen of Cowichan is located, Bowen Island is

 just to the left across a small stretch of water, and Vancouver Island

-is a mass of land closest to Coastal Renaissance.
+is a mass of land closest to the Coastal Renaissance.